shish/shimmie2-examples/README.md

 # shimmie2-examples

+A collection of example config files for running shimmie in an optimised way with various different web servers.

-the shimmie2-examples repo needs to be checked out adjacent to a shimmie2 checkout, ie each of these example web servers are configured to load the app from `../shimmie2/`
+The shimmie2-examples repo needs to be checked out adjacent to a shimmie2 checkout, ie each of these example web servers are configured to load the app from `../shimmie2/`

 With the two repos checked out, `docker compose up` will run some configurations: